 Sensory Space

-Projects have included partnering with BBC to use our pods for public outreach, with NHS (National Health Service, UK) for public health campaigns, as well as collaborations with schools, colleges, museums, arts, culture and national heritage organisations.
+Projects have included partnering with NHS (National Health Service, UK) on award-winning therapy and well-being programmes, with BBC for public outreach initiatives, as well as collaborations with numerous schools, colleges, universities, museums, arts, culture and national heritage organisations.

-Through the use of immersive audio-visual technology, motion sensor controllers and LED mood lighting, our pods offer a private, fully-automated experience, similar to stepping into the diary room of Big Brother, bringing the participants' interactions to life, stimulating intimate and honest exploration of ideas and perspectives.
+Through the use of immersive displays, surround-sound systems, motion sensor controllers and LED mood lighting, our Sensory Space installations offer a private, fully-automated experience, similar to stepping into the diary room of Big Brother, bringing the participants' interactions to life, stimulating intimate and honest exploration of ideas and perspectives.

-Since our pods are free-standing and highly versatile, they can be incorporated into a wide range of spaces, and can be custom-branded to feature content for any subject imaginable.
+Since our Sensory Space installations are highly versatile, they can be incorporated into a wide range of spaces, and can be custom-branded to feature content for any subject imaginable.

-Projects have included partnering with BBC to use our pods for public outreach, with NHS (National Health Service, UK) for public health campaigns, as well as collaborations with schools, colleges, museums, arts, culture and national heritage organisations.
+Projects have included partnering with NHS (National Health Service, UK) on award-winning therapy and well-being programmes, with BBC for public outreach initiatives, as well as collaborations with numerous schools, colleges, universities, museums, arts, culture and national heritage organisations.

-Through the use of immersive audio-visual technology, motion sensor controllers and LED mood lighting, our pods offer a private, fully-automated experience, similar to stepping into the diary room of Big Brother, bringing the participants' interactions to life, stimulating intimate and honest exploration of ideas and perspectives.
+Through the use of immersive displays, surround-sound systems, motion sensor controllers and LED mood lighting, our Sensory Space installations offer a private, fully-automated experience, similar to stepping into the diary room of Big Brother, bringing the participants' interactions to life, stimulating intimate and honest exploration of ideas and perspectives.

-Since our pods are free-standing and highly versatile, they can be incorporated into a wide range of spaces, and can be custom-branded to feature content for any subject imaginable.
+Since our Sensory Space installations are highly versatile, they can be incorporated into a wide range of spaces, and can be custom-branded to feature content for any subject imaginable.

 BBC Public Outreach

-In partnership with BBC, our interactive pods have explored participants' experiences, thoughts and feelings on a variety of subjects and have acquired somewhat of a cult status whilst touring to various public spaces around the UK.
+In partnership with BBC, our Sensory Space installations have explored participants' experiences, thoughts and feelings on a variety of subjects and have acquired somewhat of a cult status whilst touring to various public spaces around the UK.

 |

-In association with Norfolk and Norwich Millennium Library, Odeon Cinemas Norwich and Norfolk County Council, visitors were invited by one of our BBC pods which housed the voice of 'Dave' (Digital Audio Visual Experience) to reflect on a diverse range of topics whilst being immersed in a series of atmospheric virtual environments.
+Visitors to Odeon Cinemas in Norwich and Norfolk and Norwich Millennium Library were invited by one of our BBC Sensory Space installations which housed the voice of 'Dave' (Digital Audio Visual Experience) to reflect on a diverse range of topics whilst being immersed in a series of atmospheric virtual environments.

 Nigel Youngman, Vice Principal at City Academy Norwich said; "This has been an exciting opportunity for us to look at the power of technology in helping our pupils to explore creativity.
 Working with new technologies gives our pupils wonderful possibilities and with Digital Technology as our specialism, it is precisely the sort of creative project we should be doing."